dmurooka/dmurooka/README.md

 ## About Me

 I am Daishin, an experienced entrepreneur, data professional, and software engineer.
-With over 10 years in business management and expertise in data science & software engineering, I have successfully founded and managed businesses in classical ballet education.
+With over 10 years in business management and expertise in data science & software engineering (which leads to machine learning), I have successfully founded and managed businesses in classical ballet education.

 ## Profile Summary